Male birth control

 In recent years, other forms of female contraception have risen in popularity.
 Long-acting reversible contraceptives like the IUD (coil), IUS, injection and the implant have become more common – in part, perhaps, because they’re seen as more convenient.

 Increasingly, there have also been calls for effective male contraceptive.
 While male birth control is still limited to male condoms and sterilisation, research into other methods has proved promising.

-What is male birth control and how does it work?
+What is male birth control?

 In the past two decades, a few different methods of male contraception have been developed and trialled.